 Now, some, including family members of the Aurora shooting victims, are concerned that the new ‘Joker’ could inspire other would-be killers.

-During the Aurora shooting, Holmes was wearing gas mask, a load-bearing vest, a ballistic helmet, bullet-resistant leggings.
+During the Aurora shooting, Holmes was wearing a gas mask, a load-bearing vest, a ballistic helmet, bullet-resistant leggings.
 His hair was dyed orange-red, a bit far from Joker’s green hair.
 However, New York Police Commissioner Ray Kelly believes Holmes bleached his hair because of Joker.
 Though Colorado authorities have declined to confirm if Holmes told officers that he had been inspired by the famous villain, Phillips’ “Joker” won’t be screened in the Aurora cinema.

 Further, in the Landmark Theatres chain, the audiences won’t be allowed to wear masks and costumes during the Joker screenings.